This article is based on my experience from over 45 years of perfecting my stock-trading strategies and risk-control skills.

 Define Your Risk to Limit Losses

-When you buy a stock you risk all the money you invested.
-With options you have more control over your risk, as long as you include the following method with all your trades.
-This works for stock options as well as options on futures.
+When you buy a stock, you risk all the money you invested.
+With options, you have more control over your risk, as long as you include the following method with all your trades.
+(This works for stock options as well as options on futures).

 Here’s a simple example to show how this works:

-Say the S&P is trading at 2100.
-You think it won’t go below 2000 in the next 30 days.
+Say the S&P is trading at 3100, and you think it won’t go below 3000 in the next 30 days.

-At the same time you buy a put option at a strike of 1900 and you pay $2.90, which is $145 since the option is on 50 future contracts.
+At the same time, you buy a put option at a strike of 2900, and you pay $2.90 (option price) multiplied by the $50 S&P multiplier, which is $145.

 Therefore, you receive $400 less $145, or $255 for the trade.
 Sure, you get less than the full $400, but that long option locks you into a defined risk of $5,000.

 How did I arrive at that risk figure?
-You sold an option at a strike of 2000 and bought one at a strike of 1900.
+You sold an option at a strike of 3000 and bought one at a strike of 2900.
 That’s a 100-point difference, also known as the spread.
-Multiply that by 50 because each option controls 50 future contracts.
+Multiply that by $50 (the S&P multiplier).
 100 x 50 = $5,000.

-Actually you’re true risk is even lower.
-It’s $4,745.
-That’s because you received $255 for the trade (5,000 – 255 = 4,745).
+Actually, your real risk is even lower.
+It is $4,745.
+That’s because you received $255 for the trade ($5,000 – $255 = $4,745).